KennedyEgbus Mikuni: Avispa Fukuoka

 Ahead of the 2021 season, Kennedy had his contract renewed with Avispa.
-On 3 March 2021, he scored his first goal for the club, in a 3–2 loss against Consadole Sapporo in the group stage of the J. League Cup.
+On 3 March, he scored in a 3–2 loss against Consadole Sapporo in the group stage of the J. League Cup.
 Kennedy then made three starts, playing as a striker.
 Before going on loan to Tochigi SC in May, he made four appearances and scoring once in all competitions.

-Following his loan spell, Kennedy made his first appearance of the 2022 season for Avispa Fukuoka, starting a match and played 82 minutes, in a 1–0 loss against Yokohama F. Marinos on 10 September 2022.
-After making seven appearances in all competitions at the end of the 2022 season, he had his contract renewed with Fukuoka.
+Following his loan spell, Kennedy made his first appearance of the 2022 season for Avispa Fukuoka in a 1–0 loss against Yokohama F. Marinos on 10 September.
+After making seven appearances in all competitions, he had his contract renewed with Fukuoka.
 Throughout the 2023 season, Kennedy made only twelve starts for Avispa and found his playing time mostly confined to the substitute bench.
 He then helped the club qualify for the J. League Cup knockout stage after winning the two remaining matches of the group stage against Albirex Niigata and Kashiwa Reysol.
 In a match against Vissel Kobe on 25 June 2023, Kennedy suffered an injury and was substituted in the 39th minute, as Avispa Fukuoka lost 3–0.
 After being sidelined for three months, he returned from injury, coming on as a 51st minute substitute, in a 2–0 win against FC Tokyo, as the club advanced to the semi–finals of the J. League Cup.
 Kennedy played in both legs of the semi–finals of the J. League Cup against Nagoya Grampus, as he helped the club won 2–0 on aggregate to advance to the final.
 However, he was left out of the squad in the J.League Cup final, as Avispa Fukuoka won 2–1 against Urawa Red Diamonds to win the tournament.
 At the end of the 2023 season, Mikuni made twenty–eight appearances in all competitions.